airbr/golang-hugo-blog/content/posts/web-page-test.md

 ## On my Performance Journey...

-In December I published a [blog about Web Performance](/posts/performance) and since then I have continued learning.
+In December I published an [introductory blog about Web Performance](/posts/performance) and since then I have continued learning.

 When I started this journey I was running tests from local npm installations with Lighthouse, Sitespeed and Yellow Lab Tools.
+I also did one off Lighthouse tests in the browser with DevTools.
 I was not sure about my ability to organize the resulting output and where to go next.

 I later found a number of online services including SpeedCurve, DebugBear and WebPageTest (WPT).
 All of them had awesome tooling and UX aspects to them.
 All of them felt like thousands of hours of hard work went into making them great.
 However, WPT seemed the sharpest tool for what I was to do so I have invested the most time with it.